demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### microsoft-atp-indicator-list
 ***
+Deprecated.
+Use the microsoft-atp-sc-indicator-list command instead.
 Lists all indicators by the ID that the system creates when the indicator is ingested.

 #### Base Command